itlezy/eMule/README.md

 ![2022-06-14 14_15_35-Window](https://user-images.githubusercontent.com/24484050/173574898-44543e7e-9fde-484a-9851-fd88fd0286cb.png)

-In future releases these limit values might be either configurable from setting file or derived by formula based on the stated bandwidth of the user

 ## IP 2 Country
 As some other minor change to the upload list, the IP 2 Country is being added back.
 At some point it will be updated to latest formats, but for now just google `GeoIPCountryWhois.csv` to download a reasonably recent file and place it in your `%LOCALAPPDATA%\eMule\config`